- Bus #3 – Central Woodlands, Central Middle, Central High

 - Electronics should be recycled in bins provide by FHPS technology.

 - Any items not identified above ( ink/toner cartridges/batteries/styrofoam) should be recycled separately or placed in the waste bins.

 - Pickups are scheduled to avoid student, staff and visitor traffic, and are monitored throughout the year to reduce the number of trips made to our sites.

 Throughout the district, Forest Hills Public Schools maintains an extensive storm sewer infrastructure to effectively manage and control stormwater runoff.
 The associated detention areas, drainage swales, catch basins and underground systems are necessary to provide public safety, convenience, and the protection of property at a local and regional level.

-FHPS takes an active role in protecting these resources through effective stormwater management planning and practices and works closely with the Lower Grand River Organization of Watersheds and the Grand Valley Metro Council to obtain and manage a stormwater discharge permit that is required by the U.S. Environmental Protection Agency and the Michigan Department of Natural Resources.
+FHPS takes an active role in protecting these resources through effective stormwater management planning and practices and works closely with the Lower Grand River Organization of Watersheds (LGROW) and the Grand Valley Metro Council to obtain and manage a stormwater discharge permit that is required by the U.S. Environmental Protection Agency and the Michigan Department of Natural Resources.

 This permit is required under Section 402 of the Federal Clean Water Act, as amended, and under WaterResources Protection (Part 31, Act 451, PA 1994) of the Michigan NaturalResource and Environmental Protection Act (NREPA), as amended.

 This permit requires us to coordinate our property development and maintenance through best management practices that are used throughout the region during and after construction to prevent or minimize water quality impacts from stormwater runoff.